gg582/ssh-chatter/README.md

 }
 ```

-Set `GEMINI_API_KEY` (and optionally `GEMINI_API_BASE`) in the environment so the helper can reach the Google Generative Language
-API, mirroring the runtime requirements of the main daemon.
+Set `GEMINI_API_KEY` (and optionally `GEMINI_API_BASE` or `GEMINI_MODEL`) in the environment so the helper can reach the Google Generative Language API, mirroring the runtime requirements of the main daemon.
+You can run `./scripts/test_gemini_connection.sh` before launching the chat server to verify that the credentials allow outbound calls; the script prints the raw Gemini response so you can see whether the request succeeded.

 ## Running the server manually